dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 And the rest of the circuit is based on the Atmel ATmega88 microcontroller.
 I used the built-in an 8MHz clock and a couple of AA batteries (3.2V) to power the digital part separately from the analog.
 I also included the ability for remote programming via an SPI header.
 All of the details are in the circuit diagram above.

 There are a bunch of things I learned building this:
-> Filter the reset pin with 10K and 10nF
+> Filter the reset pin with 10K and 10nF when enabling ISP programming

-> There are many ways to reference the ADC
+> There are many ways to reference the ADC voltage ... pick one and go with it

 > Make sure the fuse settings enable the EEPROM to be saved during reboots & write the software so you can read it out